 In 1960 Pope John XXIII appointed de Lubac as a consultant to the Preparatory Theological Commission for the Second Vatican Council.
 De Lubac was later made a member of the Theological Commission by Pope Paul XI.
 His writings were vital in creating the intellectual climate that brought about and shaped the Council.
 One important aspect of his thinking was on the nature of grace and the supernatural, which is seen in his book Surnaturel.
 His argument that every human person bore the dignity of being an imago Dei contributed greatly to the Church’s increased openness to ecumenism and inter-faith dialogue.

 Following the Council, de Lubac continued to write; together with Joseph Ratzinger and several others he founded the conservative journal Communio.
 In 1983 at the age of eighty seven, Pope John Paul II raised de Lubac to the College of Cardinals.
-He died in Paris three years later.
+He died in Paris eight years later.